LauraEKaplan/Happy-Camper/README.md

 <br>	Without GUI: Functionality without the GUI should be tested from the PersonalizedResult class.
 <br>	Testing Classes: Most classes are set up with their own commented-out main method for individual class testing.

-	There are 3 file paths which need to be adjusted to the user's specific file-path.
+	There are 3 files which need to be adjusted to the user's specific file-path.
 They are located in the classes:
 		- Weather
 		- Campsite
 		- ZipCodeDatabase